Finding a health plan that’s right for you may seem daunting, especially if you feel like you don’t speak the language.

-Here’s a quick guide to help you decode some of the most common terms.
+Here’s a quick guide to help decode some common terms:

-Covered service or expense: The portion of a medical, dental or vision expense that your health insurance or plan has agreed to pay for or reimburse.
+- Covered service or expense: This is the portion of a medical, dental or vision expense that your health insurance or plan has agreed to pay for or reimburse.

-Coinsurance: This is your share of the costs of a covered health care service, calculated as a percentage of the allowed amount for the service.
-You generally pay coinsurance plus any deductibles you owe.
+- Coinsurance: This is your share of the cost of a covered health care service, calculated as a percentage of the allowed amount for the service.
+You generally pay coinsurance plus any deductibles owed.

-Copay: This is the fixed amount you pay for a covered health care service.
-After you’ve reached your out-of-pocket limit, the copayment is not charged.
+- Copayment or copay: This is the fixed amount you pay for a covered health care service.
+However, after you’ve reached your out-of-pocket limit, the copayment is no longer charged.

 For more help decoding health insurance terms, check out justplainclear.com, an online glossary of health care vocabulary.